Getting Started With DearPyGui for GUI Development

 Inside main(), we initialize the library with dpg.create_context(), create a window (viewport) via dpg.create_viewport(), define the GUI, set up the library with dpg.setup_dearpygui(), show the viewport with dpg.show_viewport(), and run the render loop using dpg.start_dearpygui().
 When you close the window, dpg.destroy_context() cleans up resources.

-You define the GUI itself inside a dpg.window() context block, which parents the a text label with the "Hello, World!"
-Text.
+You define the GUI itself inside a dpg.window() context block, which parents a text item with the label "Hello, World!".

 Always follow the lifecycle order: create context → viewport → setup → show → start → destroy.
 Otherwise, the app may crash.

 Run it!
-Here's what your first app looks like.
+Here's what your first DearPyGui app looks like.

 DearPyGui first app DearPyGui first app